dairycultist/OpenNote/README.md

-# OpenNote
+# OpenNote (Working Title)

+Client: HTML that uses TypeScript (JS) to make requests to the server with tRPC

+Server: TypeScript (JS) which listens to requests and stores information in an SQL db

+or I might just make it solo in php + sql, it's basically just frontend + db + security right

+---

-cohost but beter with features like
+cohost/X/tumblr but beter with features like

 - accounts
+- open source :fire:
 - be user-first (safe and friendly to all)
   - allow users to post an unlimited number of characters, include (limited) HTML/CSS, and upload images
   - dont run ads